Target Practice: Learning to Play John Wick Pinball

 The right orbit is possibly the fastest orbit shot on any pinball machine to date!
 If you shoot the orbit cleanly from the left flipper, expect a very fast return; the best ways I’ve found to handle this feed are to either “parry” the ball using the flipper and hope for the best or hold up the flipper and let the ball bounce off the crate.
 Parrying the ball, coincidentally, can result in shots up the right ramp marked “Katia”, a 180 ramp similar to the Alchemax shot on Venom or right ramp on Led Zeppelin.
 The right ramp on John Wick is slightly easier than either of those ramps on average, especially from a fast shot made on the fly.

-Scoring on John Wick is currently lower than average for its era and is best comparable to Teenage Mutant Ninja Turtles scoring.
-Breakout scoring will tend to come from well-played battle modes and multiball / job stacks that lead into them.
-Expect average scores around 30M or 40M.
+Scoring on John Wick is average for its era.
+Breakout scoring will tend to come from well-played adversary battle modes and multiball / job stacks that lead into them.
+Expect average scores around 200M or 300M from multiball + mode stacks, but much lower scores with poor mode or multiball performance.

 Getting Started with John Wick Pinball

 - Shoot the weapons crate to light jobs and the major shots to change which faction’s job is lit.
-During jobs, take out the enemies at each shot and then reap your rewards by shooting them again.
-Make enough shots to light the left scoop to escape and award a percentage of the total.
+During jobs, shoot the lit shots and keep an eye out for ones with enemies in front of them for shot multipliers.
+Make enough shots to light the left scoop to escape, award a percentage of the total, and gain the perk of the respective faction.
 Defeating enemies lights extra ball and lights battle modes.
 Extra ball is also lit after playing four jobs.

-- After defeating enough enemies (15 to 20 depending on the location displayed at the start of the game), shoot the left eject to start a battle mode or hit the blood marker targets to change the lit battle mode.
-After hitting both blood marker targets during the battle mode, shoot the left eject to escape.
-Battle modes are mutually exclusive and cannot be stacked with anything else. *Note: enemies only count towards battles during single ball play!*
+- After defeating 10 enemies during single-ball play, shoot the left eject to start a battle mode or hit the blood marker targets to change the lit battle mode.
+After hitting enough lit shots during the battle, shoot the blood marker to light the escape jackpot at the left eject, allowing the player to cash out their mode total or keep the battle going for multiplied scoring.
+Battle modes are mutually exclusive and cannot be stacked with anything else.

 - Bash the car to light car multiball at the left orbit.
-There are four different car multiballs, played in a different order every game (it resets every day!).
-Shoot the red shots for awards; each red shot increases the jackpots that can be scored at the car.
+There are four different car multiballs and hitting the car changes which one will start (the first one is helipad showdown, second one is taxicab chase, third is motorcycle pursuit, fourth is bagarre).
+Shoot the pink shots for awards; each red shot increases the jackpots that can be scored at the car.

 - Spell WINSTON to light the lock for deconsecrated multiball at the center ramp.
 Multiball starts when 3 balls have been locked there.
-Shoot the green shots to light the captive ball for letter jackpots.
-A super jackpot is available at the center ramp when all seven have been scored.
+Shoot the green shots to score jackpots and eventually light the captive ball for unlimited super jackpots for 15 seconds.

 John Wick Skill Shots